hytechclub/py-201/BOOKREADME.md

 - create at least one new, unique, and complex Python application

 ### Why Learn Python?
 If you have learned to code in other languages (like C# or JavaScript), learning Python can enhance your programming skills profoundly.
-Applying the same concepts in multiple languages will help you reinforce your mastery of those concepts, and make it much easier for you to learn new languages in the future.
-Python is generally less verbose than a lot of other languages, and there are so many things you can do with very few lines of code.
+Applying the same concepts in multiple languages will help reinforce your mastery of those concepts, and make it much easier for you to learn new languages in the future.
+Python is generally less verbose than a lot of other languages, and there are several things you can do with very few lines of code.
 Python is also very popular for industry and personal projects.

 ## Points
 Earn points throughout the semester by asking good questions, answering questions, helping others, working hard, and behaving well!